Roman Bronze Herakles

 Ca. 1st - 2nd century AD.

-Formerly in a Rochester Hills, Michigan private collection, acquired from Royal-Athena Galleries, New York in 1986.
+Formerly in a Rochester Hills, Michigan private collection, acquired from Royal-Athena Galleries in 1986.

 Price on Request